Pojulu people: Agrarian economy

 The Pojulu Economy depends largely on subsistence production.
 It is an economy which aims to meet the daily food needs of the Pojulu community.
 Activities range from reliance on animal husbandry to total dependence on crop production.
-The Pojulu use human labour combined with the most elementary tools locally made.
-This primitive mode of production has always dominated the lives of the Pojulu.
+The Pojulu use human labor combined with the most elementary tools locally made.
+This primitive mode of production has always dominated the livelihood of the Pojulu.

-The Pojulu grow both staple and cash crops.
-The staple crops are for consumption and include cassava, sesame, maize, beans, and groundnuts.
-The cash crops include tobacco, cotton, coffee, and timber.